Moeezulhaq/Testing/README.md

 ## Structure

-follwing are the resources that guardduty requires.
+following are the resources that guardduty requires.

 ### Guardduty-detector